hayleyxyz/BloonsCrypt/README.md

 btd5crypt -e Profile_edited.save Profile.save
 ```

-All of the files named above are JSON formatted.
+All of files named above are JSON formatted when decrypted.